kiwi0fruit/open-fonts/README.md

 **Important**:

-* Use Default profile but change ini setting to `NormalWeight=8` (instead of 16) (with this the [difference between Chrome and other programs](https://github.com/snowie2000/mactype/issues/402) is not so big),
+* Use Default profile but change ini setting to `NormalWeight=8` (instead of 16) (with this the [difference between Chrome and other programs](https://github.com/snowie2000/mactype/issues/402) is not so big).
+Also launch Chrome using the `-disable-directwrite-for-ui` command switch,
 * MacType can clash with cheap Antiviruses though.
 In my case the problem was solved by deleting AVG/Avast and installing Kaspersky Free (Kaspersky IS is also OK).
 * MacType changes permissions of his folder in Program Files.
 I'm not sure that it's a good idea.
 So I recommend removing non-inherited permissions from MacType folder (apply this to subfolders also).
 So that the folder modification is possible only with admin privilegies.
 * Some programs need special config settings.
 For example PyCharm: